kalgynirae/recipes/chana_masala.md

 Cook for a few minutes more and add

-*   2 cans (15 oz each) chickpeas, drained (reserve one can's worth of liquid for later).
+*   2 cans (15 oz each) chickpeas, one drained, the other not drained

 Cover and cook for about 15 minutes.
 Remove the cover, add

-*   the reserved chickpea liquid
 *   2 tsp lemon juice
-*   2 tsp brown sugar,
+*   2 tsp brown sugar

 and continue to cook until thickened.
 Just before serving, add

-*   1 tsp ground dried fenugreek leaves.
+*   1 tsp ground dried fenugreek leaves
+*   1/2 tsp garam masala

+and stir.
 Serve over basmati rice.